-[MTech(Research) Scholar Guide RPAC DPGC Dean-A] [To be filled-in by the MTech(Research) Scholar] Name of the Scholar: Register No.: Department: Date of Joining: Name of Research Guide(s): Title of Research Report: Signature of the Scholar, with Date: [Recommendation by RPAC] Date of receiving the Research Report: Date of Open Seminar: Date of RPAC meeting: Decision of RPAC: The research progress is satisfactory / not-satisfactory (if not satisfactory, specific reasons must be furnished separately) Names & Signatures of RPAC members: (1) (2)(3)[Forwarding by the DPGC] The research progress assessment report is being forwarded to the Dean(A).
-Secretary-DPGC Chairman-DPGC Date [Verification of Records] The Records were verified and found to be in order.
+[MTech(Research) Scholar \rightarrow Guide \rightarrow RPAC \rightarrow DPGC $\rightarrow \ldots \rightarrow$ Dean-A] [To be filled-in by the MTech(Research) Scholar]

+Name of the Scholar: Registration No.:

+Department: Date of Joining:

+Name of Research Guide(s):

+Title of Research Report:

+Signature of the Scholar, with Date:

+Recommendation by RPAC]

+Date of receiving the Research Repo t:

+Date of Open Seminar: Date of RPAC meeting:

+gress is satisfactory / not-satisfactory ry, specific reasons must be furnished separately) ers:

+Forwarding by the DPGC]

+port is being forwarded to the Dean(A).

+Secretary-DPGC Date Chairman-DPGC

+[Verification of Records]

+The Records were verified and found to be in order.

 Supdt.
 (Academic Section) Asst.
+Registrar (Academic) .

+[Approval]

-Registrar (Academic) DR (Academic) [Approval] Dean (Academic)
+Dean (Academic)

-Note: 1.
-Progress report to be attached
+Note: 1.Progress report to be attached